I did nothing the first year

 When I first started out, other bloggers would say that the monthly subsctiption is about $4/month and I thought that you pay monthly but you pay yearly.

-I can help you set up your website with my VA services or if you want a more indepth guide to set up your website you can try one of these free courses below.
+I can help you set up your website with my VA services or if you want a more in-depth guide to set up your website you can try one of these free resources below.
 I tried them myself and they’re great for beginners.

 And if you want to learn more about WordPress you can check these websites out below.